Arrange The Following In Correct Sequence

 Sequencing is a critical skill across various academic disciplines and professional fields.
 Here are a few examples:

 • Mathematics: Mathematics relies heavily on sequencing.
 From basic arithmetic to complex algebra, the order of operations is crucial for arriving at the correct answer.
-For example, the order of operations (PEMDAS/BODMAS) dictates that parentheses/brackets are solved first, followed by exponents/orders, then multiplication and division (from left to right), and finally addition and subtraction (from left to right).
+To give you an idea, the order of operations (PEMDAS/BODMAS) dictates that parentheses/brackets are solved first, followed by exponents/orders, then multiplication and division (from left to right), and finally addition and subtraction (from left to right).
 Understanding and applying this sequence is fundamental to solving mathematical problems.

 • Science: Scientific inquiry often involves conducting experiments, which require following a specific sequence of steps.
 The scientific method, itself, is a sequence: observation, hypothesis, experiment, analysis, and conclusion.
 In biology, understanding the sequence of DNA bases is essential for understanding genetics.
 In chemistry, knowing the sequence of steps in a chemical reaction is vital for predicting the products.